Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • The basis for the decision and final resolution of the complaint, together with any corrective actions action(s).

-• Written documentation and associated documents will be maintained by the Library.
+• Written documentation and associated documents will be maintained by the Library in a secure and confidential location.

-• Following the investigation, the Director will promptly notify the complainant and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document.
+• Following the investigation, director will promptly notify the complainant and the individual(s) about whom the complaint was made that the investigation has been completed and implement any corrective actions identified in the written document.

 CORRECTIVE ACTION

-If a report of workplace harassment is found to be valid, immediate, and appropriate corrective action will be taken.
-Employees or interns (paid or unpaid) who violate this policy, including the provision against retaliation, will be subject to disciplinary action, up to and including termination.
+If a report of workplace harassment or discrimination is found to be valid, immediate and appropriate corrective action will be taken.
+Covered individuals who violate this policy, including the provision against retaliation, will be subject to disciplinary action, up to and including termination.
 This determination will be based on all the facts of the case.

 NO RETALIATION

-Warsaw Public Library will not tolerate retaliation against anyone who, in good faith, complains or provides information about suspected harassment.
+Warsaw Public Library will not tolerate retaliation against anyone who, in good faith, complains or provides information about suspected harassment or discrimination.

 Retaliation is unlawful under federal, state and (where applicable) local law.
 The New York State Human Rights Law protects any individual who has engaged in a “protected activity.”
 Protected activity occurs when a person has: